 Costs during year\$ 900,000

+Revenues during year - /

-Revenues during year 130,000
+Contracts during year 130,000

-770,000
+Operating deficit\$ 770,000

+Government cost of administration

 Government cost of administration 100,000

-Total deficit\$ 870,000
+Total deficit\$ 0

+Cross sales of the 870,000

-Gross sales of manufacturers\$43 3,500,000
+Gross sales of manufacturers\$43 .500.000

-Tax \$870,000 divided by \$43,500,000 equals 2 %.
+Tax \$870,000 divided by \$43,500,000 equals 2 % .

-^{&#}x27;In favor of this tax may be mentioned: (1) It would enable the government to force the listener to promise not to make unauthorized use of any point-to-point messages, which he may happen to intercept.
+&lt;sup>1In favor of this tax may be mentioned: (1) It would enable the government to force the listener to promise not to make unauthorized use of any point-to-point messages, which he may happen to intercept.
 The back of the English receiving license contains a "secrecy" clause.
 This argument rests on the doubtful efficacy of the oath.
 (2) It would enable the authorities more readily to trace interference caused by oscillating receiving sets (since the location of all sets would be known).
 (3) The enrolment, as it were, of all operators, would be valuable in case of war.
 It is significant that 1,000,-000 people in the British Isles are annually buying receiving licenses at \$2.50 each, and that there is very little evasion of the law.